 Sergeant Banners brings his binoculars into focus on the trucks.
 He watches while the backs open and armed men jump out, lots of armed men.
 He activates his radio, and says, “Viper, Viper, Cutlass Three declaring Viper Black diplo school.
 Stand to and repulse boarders.”

-At the embassy the radio alert is received, and causes instant action.
-The radio operator hits the alert button, and passes the word to the commander of the embassy security detachment.
+At the embassy the radio alert is received, and it causes instant action.
+The radio operator hits the alert button as he passes the word to the commander of the embassy security detachment.
 The rest of the two platoons of Shields who’d accompanied the party are soon getting ready for combat, so are the rest of the embassy’s security detachment; five platoons are readying for detached combat deployment.

 The small security detail at the school are already responding to the attackers who eliminate the six gendarmes in the opening seconds of the attack.
-The Shields don’t have their usual weapons; the French were extremely difficult about what they’d allow them to carry, too.
+The Shields don’t have their usual weapons; the French were also extremely difficult about what they’d allow them to carry.
 They’ve machine pistols and pistols, but no grenades or heavy weapons.

 Over one hundred attackers are pouring through the gates when the outer screen opens fire.
 The attackers expect a few bodyguards for the Berant diplomats, but they’re expected to grab their people and fight a running withdrawal.
 They aren’t expecting the Berant security to launch a counter attack, but that’s exactly what Second Squad is doing.
 The squad commander, Corporal Mathers, knows he has no decent defensive points available.
 So the best he can do is to rip the attackers apart while they’re in the open.
 Yelling their battle cry of, “For the people,” the squad erupts from the front entrance with their machine pistols on maximum fire rate.
 The five Shields spread out to give the attackers more targets while they cut the attackers down with sweeping bursts of fire.
 About thirty attackers die in the opening bursts.